 functionality and isn't portable to other platforms.
 We might

-instead want to test the sum_bytes()
+instead want to test the sum_bytes() function in

 isolation, to help locate the cause of any bugs.